jackie-d/simple-calculator/README.md

-The backend has a strong architecture with SOLID and DRY pattern applied, a complete test suite with good coverage and and rely on a H2 database to store the data for the history of the calculation to provide to review.
+The backend has a strong architecture with SOLID and DRY pattern applied, a complete test suite with good coverage and and rely on a H2 database to store the data for the history of the calculations to provide to review.

+__Additional features:__

+- Tests for backend (TDD)
+- Sample tests for frontend (unit basics)
+- Simple client/server authorization with header token
+- Support for consequential calculations, negative numbers, calculations with zero
+- Responsive UI

+__Todo:__

+- API [limiting](https://github.com/shlomokoren/spring-boot-throttling) for HTTP requests enforce

 _© Year 2021 - Jackie degli Innocenti_